 The way you gauge a school's competitiveness is by looking at its acceptance rate.
 The greater the ratio of student applicants to spots in a new freshman class, the lower a school's acceptance rate will be.
 Schools are defined as competitive if many students are vying for a limited number of spots.

 In terms of acceptance rates, many of the schools above are some of the most competitive in the country.
 More than half of them have acceptance rates of less than 10%.
-There are some equally competitive niche institutions not included on the list, such as Cooper Union, the US Naval Academy, the US Military Academy, and Juilliard—all of which have extremely low acceptance rates.
+There are some equally competitive niche institutions not included on the list, such as Cooper Union, the US Naval Academy, the West Point, and Juilliard—all of which have extremely low acceptance rates.

 In sum, the top schools ranked by SAT scores do tend to be competitive, but they're not the only institutions with very low acceptance rates.